-Ben (G17) is from Lancaster and is currently in the first year of his PhD in History at Churchill.
+Ben (G17) is from Lancaster and is currently in the second year of his PhD in History at Churchill.

 Ben’s parents, also from the Northwest, provided Ben with an aspirational story when he was growing up.
 His father left school at 16 without any qualifications and he worked first as a butcher then at a Nuclear Power Plant before deciding to go to night-school in his mid 20s.
 He went on to achieve a First for his UG degree, which he followed with a Masters and one year of a PhD before fatherhood led to his current career as a secondary school teacher.
 His mother also worked as a school teacher and she is currently a lecturer at the University of Cumbria.